dpc10ster/RJafrocBook/docs/83-classification-task.md

 ### The FOM is shown next:

 ```r
 print(UtilFigureOfMerit(x, FOM = "wAFROC1"))
 #>           rdr1
 #> trt1 0.2361111
 ```

-## Example, File2
+## Second example, File2.xlsx {#classification-tasks-example2}

 I increased the LL rating for case 19 to 10; this should increase the FOM.
+This example is implemented in file `File2.xlsx`.

 \begin{figure}